milahu/qmake2cmake/README.md

 # Releasing a new version

-Increase the version number in `setup.py` according to semantic versioning 2.0.
+Increase the version number in `setup.cfg` according to semantic versioning 2.0.

 For building and uploading `qmake2cmake` you will need the Python modules `build` and `twine`.